cartesi/docs/docs/descartes/drives.md

 Without enabling the logger, only drives of 32 bytes are supported.
 Since the logger will be described a later [section](./logger_drive), one can focus now on the `directValue` functionality of this field.

-Without using the logger, the drive is restricted to 32 byte and the field `directValueOrLoggerRoot` gives the content of this drive directly during the `instantiate` call.
+Without using the logger, the drive is restricted to 32 bytes and the field `directValueOrLoggerRoot` gives the content of this drive directly during the `instantiate` call.

-At this point, one can already specify input small input drives (of 32 bytes each) for a Cartesi Machine.
+At this point, one can already specify small input drives (of 32 bytes each) for a Cartesi Machine.
 This already greatly expands the range of applications of Descartes.
 To do this, one can simply not initialize the other fields of `Drive`, such as in this initialization example:
 ```